ION606/MailPocket/README.md

-# Forms Server
+# MailPocket

-An extremely lightweight server written in Go to collect email form submissions.
+*MailPocket* is inspired by the idea of a pocket—a small, handy container designed to securely hold valuable items.
+In this case, it’s an extremely lightweight “pocket” for safely collecting email form submissions written in Go.

 This project provides two independent server implementations:

 1. **Batched Write Server**: A dependency-free server that stores emails in a CSV file.
 2. **SQLite Server**: A server that uses SQLite for reliable and structured email storage.